Manual Page: archiveopteryx.conf.5

 server-processes

-is the number of processes started to serve IMAP/POP/HTTP clients.
+is the number of processes started to serve IMAP/POP clients.
 This is 1 by default.
 1 is suitable for a small server.

 The server-processes setting should be about as large as the number of CPUs available, perhaps a little larger.
 We advise asking info@oryx.com in unusual cases.